marcgreen/semantic-joplin/similar-notes/README.md

 - setting to exclude specified notebooks from being included (borrow more code from Note Graph UI plugin)
 - save embeddings to disk, so they needn't be recalculated each time joplin starts
   - at what point is this noticeable?
+- change UI to look identical to default joplin note list
 - viz note similarities in 2d or 3d
 - optionally include note's tags in the embeddings (test how this changes results per note in practice)
 - - see gensim impl here: https://medium.com/wisio/a-gentle-introduction-to-doc2vec-db3e8c0cce5e